 Omizu-Okuri "Water-Sending" Ritual

-If you dedicate (purchase) a medium torch or a hand torch, you can participate in the torchlight procession.
+By dedicating (purchasing) a medium torch or handheld torch, you can participate in the torch procession.

-Tell us your name, telephone number, address, and the number of hand torches you would like.
+Please provide your name, phone number, address, and the number of handheld torches you wish to reserve.

-The dedication fee for hand torches (2,500 yen per torch) will be accepted on the day of the event in cash only.
+The offering fee for handheld torches (¥2,500 per torch) is accepted only in cash on the day of the event.

 Please call Jinguji Temple.